 When you are close to becoming 65, you will start getting a lot of mailings offering advice.
 These are agents who are focused on selling you insurance.
 They don't lie, but they don't tell you the full story either.
 They will only tell you what will convince you to go with their insurance.

 I also started seeing a lot of Google ads everywhere I looked on the Internet.
 That's how Google advertising works.
 They know what your interests are, and what your needs are, based on your recent web browsing activity.

 All these ads direct you to websites that help compare features of various plans.

 It's best to ignore all these agents and ads.
-Everything they can tell you can also be found on one single most useful site, medicare.gov, and that is really the only place you need to visit when doing your research.
+Everything they tell you, you can find on one single most useful site, medicare.gov.

 Take the time to scrutinize that site.
 It will save you from making costly mistakes.